I start in on Jan of the Jungle, a few words about feral jungle

 We see this with Jan in India.
 Jan

 of the Jungle is a damned good novel, it verges on being literary,

 and it's a hell of an adventure ride.
-It's also extremely satisfying in the way
+It's also extremely satisfying

-disposes of his great enemy, and reunites him with his parents.
+a girlfriend, disposes of his great enemy, and reunites him with his parents.

 In contrast, Jan in India doesn't really have anywhere

 to go.
 There's a tenuous emotional subplot where Jan wonders

 if Ramona is so tired of him she's trying to kill him, but its not terribly

 persuasive.
 They still love each other.
 Jan's fully human,

 his parents love him.
 There's no real emotional through line.

-Perhaps that could have been concealed by adding supporting characters
+Perhaps that could have been concealed by adding supporting

-upping the bizarre and outrageous factor, in order to make it colourful
+Or by upping the bizarre and outrageous factor, in order to make it colourful

 enough to keep things going.
 When the tune gets a little thin,